rm511130/Tanzu-Workshop-TKGI/README.md

  exit
  ```
  - What release of the OS was used?
- - What was the answer to the "whoami" command?
+ - What was the answer to the `whoami` command?

 **Let's recap:**
 - You built and executed a Docker Image on your Ubuntu VM using essentially the same files you had during Lab-1.